microsoft/vscode-docs/docs/azure/deployment.md

 ## Deployment tutorials

-These tutorials from Microsoft Learn show different ways of creating and deploying apps to Azure via Visual Studio Code:
+These tutorials from Microsoft Learn dscribe different ways of creating and deploying apps to Azure via Visual Studio Code:

 Tutorial | Description
 --- | ---